 The Hornet is capable of carrying a wide range of air-to-air/ground weaponry to supplement its M61 nose mounted 20mm cannon.
 These include the AIM-120 Advanced Medium Range Air-to-Air Missile (AMRAAM), AIM-132 Advanced Short Range Air-to-Air Missile (ASRAAM), Joint Direct Attack Munition (JDAM), AGM-158 Joint Air-to-Surface Stand-off Missile (JASSM), Mk.
 82 bombs and even AGM-84 Harpoon anti-shipping missiles if required.

 24 Boeing F/A-18F Super Hornet strike fighters (known as the “Rhino”) are operated by the RAAF.
-The Super Hornets were delivered for operational service between 2010 and 2012 with Number 1 and 6 Squadrons at RAAF Amberley (QLD).
+The Super Hornets were delivered for operational service between 2010 and 2012 with No. 1 and 6 Squadrons at RAAF Amberley (QLD).
 They achieved full operational service in December 2012.
 Originally 12 of these highly sophisticated strike aircraft were purchased as an interim solution to cover the gap of the retirement of the F-111 in 2010 and the introduction of the Lockheed-Martin F-35A Lightning II Joint Strike Fighter (from 2018).
 The Super Hornet has proven to be very popular and is so effective that more were ordered and they will be retained and operated alongside the F-35A with most of the Super Hornet fighters also being fitted out for electronic warfare in the future (more on that in my next RAAF post).

 The F/A-18F Super Hornet is larger than the F/A-18A Hornet and carries a much larger weapons payload for both air and ground attack missions.
 Weaponry includes the standard M61A2 nose mounted 20 mm cannon along with AIM-120 Advanced Medium Range Air-to-Air Missile (AMRAAM), AIM-9X Sidewinder short-range air-to-air missile, Joint Direct Attack Munition (JDAM), AGM-84 Harpoon anti-shipping missiles, AGM-154C Joint Stand-off Weapon (JSOW) and Guided Bomb Unit GBU-54 Laser JDAM munitions.
 Very capable indeed (this capability has already been tested in combat and proven highly successful – see below)!